nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 Testing
 =======

-To test MoSh after programming the application and all prerequisites to your development kit, complete the following steps:
+After programming the application and all prerequisites to your development kit, test it by performing the following steps:

 1. Connect the development kit to the computer using a USB cable.
    The development kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.